Two civil attorneys challenge appointed judge for District Court Department 27

 Mendoza emphasized that judges should be concerned with public safety in criminal cases, and using judicial discretion when it comes to bail and sentencing.
 Mendoza said when deciding bail, a judge should weigh a defendant’s circumstances with “what is best for the community.”

-“Ultimately as a judge, your job is to make sure, number one, everyone’s rights in front of you are being protected,” she said.
+“Ultimately as a judge, your job is to make sure, No. 1, everyone’s rights in front of you are being protected,” she said.
 “But as long as that’s happening, you need to be taking into account the good of the community as a whole.”

 Mendoza said she is well prepared to continue overseeing criminal and civil cases, and that her time as a prosecutor gives her the experience needed to continue as a judge.